liamroddy/Teanglann-Tarraingeoir-Focal-An-Lae/README.md

 # Teanglann-Tarraingeoir-Focal-An-Lae

-Extracts the "Word of the Day" from teanglann.ie
+A simple Python script that extracts the Focal An Lae ("Word of the Day") from teanglann.ie

 Teanglann does not have an API for getting the FaL so this script just pulls down the front page HTML doc and manually extracts the FaL and prints it in a human readable format.